|

 Known for his sometimes curious choice of deck themes (such as shoes, sea

-shells, etc.), this time Osvaldo has painted a collection of insects that fit the meanings of the Major
+shells, mushrooms, etc.), this time Osvaldo has painted a collection of insects that fit the meanings of the Major

 Arcana.
 A spider dangles from a web for the Hanged One, a fire fly - for the Star,